SalesConnection/Caction-Support/docs/Activation_Mileage.md

          <img src="img2/Activation_Mileage_Step_3.png" alt="How to activate traveling mileage calculation ?">
 </p><br>

-4) To enable the traveling distance calculation setting, ensure that there are available user accounts allocated for this feature. <br>
+4) Please note that there's a limit to the number of users who can use this feature. <br>
 <p align="center">
          <img src="img2/Activation_Mileage_Step_4.png" alt="How to activate traveling mileage calculation ?">
 </p><br>